Planck and BICEP/Keck Array 2018 constraints on primordial gravitational waves and perspectives for future B-mode polarization measurements: Forecasts for future experiments

 \subsection{Null case}

-In addition to the three cases with $r \ne 0$, we also test $r=0$, representative of the case that inflation or its alternatives generate gravitational waves with an amplitude which is below the threshold of detection of future B-mode polarization experiments.
+In addition to the three cases with $r \ne 0$, we also test $r=0$, representative of the case that inflation or its alternatives generate gravitational waves with an amplitude below the threshold of detection of future $B$-mode polarization experiments.
 The results are shown in Fig.~\ref{fig:LB0} (and in Fig.~\ref{fig:final} where we compare to the constraints given by the real data).
 We obtain the following 95\% CL upper bounds: $r_{0.001} < 0.0032$ and $r_{0.01} <0.0048$ (or $r_{0.005}<0.0027$ and $r_{0.02} < 0.01$), whereas our result with the current \Planck+BK18 data was $r_{0.005}<0.030$ and $r_{0.02} < 0.098$.
 Thus, in the possible null case, LiteBIRD would lead to 10 times tighter constraints on both primary tensor parameters than achieved by \Planck+BK18.
-As seen in the first panel of Fig.~\ref{fig:final}, this means that the area covered by the 95\% CL region in the ($r_{0.005},\,r_{0.02}$) plane shrinks more than by a factor 100.
+As seen in the first panel of Fig.~\ref{fig:final}, this means that the area covered by the 95\% CL region in the ($r_{0.005},\,r_{0.02}$) plane shrinks more than by a factor of 100.

 Equally impressively, any point outside of the red region in the first panel of Fig.~\ref{fig:final} can be regarded at least as a two-sigma detection zone of a non-zero tensor contribution.
 As we move to the outer limits of the blue region (the currently allowed 95\% CL region) the detection of a non-zero $r$ by a LiteBIRD-like experiment would be at the $10\,\sigma$ level, as we have seen in the previous subsections.
+Let us finally note that in the case of a fiducial with zero tensor contribution, the LiteBIRD-like data lead to only a marginally narrower 95\% CL range for $n_\mathrm{t}$ than the current data, and the posterior peaks again at $n_\mathrm{t} \approx 1$, confirming the explanation of Sec.~\ref{sec:realdata} and showing that the effect of the prior peaking at $n_\mathrm{t} \approx 0$ (see the upper panel of Fig.~\ref{fig:ntprior}) is negligible.